communism-in-romania

 The Palace of the Parliament (top left), Revolution Square (top center), Memorial of the Victims of Communism (top right), and the Transfagarasan (bottom)

-Visit our Romanian Tours page
+Visit our Romania Tours page

 or